phiarchitect/otto/refs/Volvo-940-1990-1998-factory-workshop-manual/ELECTRONIC ENGINE CONTROLS.md

 10. Start the vehicle and check to make sure the "check engine" light on the instrument cluster is operative.

-### 960/S90/V90 Series

-Fig. 2: On 960/S90/V90 series vehicles, the ECM is located behind the driver's side dash panel

-NOTE: The ECM is located behind the driver's side of the dash panel, just beneath the steering column.

-1. Disconnect the negative battery cable.

-2. Remove the knee bolster panel under the steering column.

-3. Remove the retaining bolts on the ECM bracket.

-4. Carefully lower the ECM and unlatch the harness connector from the ECM.

-5. Remove the ECM.

-6. Attach the connector to the ECM and carefully place it into position.

-7. Tighten the bracket retaining bolts.

-To install:

-8. Install the knee bolster panel.

-9. Connect the negative battery cable.

-10. Start the vehicle and check to make sure the "check engine" light on the instrument cluster is operative.

-### 850/C70/S70/V70 Series

-NOTE: The ECM on these models is in the engine compartment in a box similar to the air cleaner box.
-Air is brought through a pick-up tube from under the car and used to cool the modules as the vehicle drives along.
-There are sometimes three modules located in this box: an Ignition Control Module (ICM), ECM and, on automatic transaxle vehicles only, a Transmission Control Module (TCM).
-The ECM is usually the center one.

-1. Disconnect the negative battery cable.

-2. Remove the lid on the module box behind the passenger side headlamp.

-3. Reach down and unsnap the harness connector and remove the ECM from the box.

-4. Place the ECM into the box and attach the harness connector to it.

-5. Install the lid onto the module box.

-6. Connect the negative battery cable.

-7. Start the vehicle and check to make sure the "check engine" light on the instrument cluster is operative.

-To install:

-Fig. 3: The ECM and transmission module as located in the module box (with the lid removed)

 ## Engine Coolant Temperature Sensor and its Role in Electronic Engine Controls